mvcisback/SSLVC/report/report.md

 in the azimuth, since the 3D audio does not sound very good for elevation angles.

-In general, for recreating sptial audio for $n$ people, we need at least
+In general, for recreating spatial audio for $n$ people, one requires at least
 $n-1$ training databases.
 Recall in section 2.1 we assumed that we only have up to 2 users in a video frame.
 Therefore, if we have the training dataset for one of the users, we can classify one in the